akamara05/diabetic_readmissions_project/README.md

 * Using Grid Search, the Random Forest Classifier achieved a 0.62 accuracy score and 0.52 sensitivity/recall score.

-(Inlcude Image)

 ## Next Steps

+* In terms of next steps, since my classification models were not quite as good at differentiating readmissions, I would like to attempt other classification models to properly distinguish readmission occurrence.
+* The scope of thw data is from 1999-2008, so I'd be intereted in fining more recent dtata, if avaiilable and taking similar steps to see if there are any improvement in the my model sucess rates.
-In terms of next steps, since my classification models were not quite as good at differentiating readmissions, I would like to attempt another binary classification to properly distinguish readmission occurrence.
-The inclusion of more features would most likely be required since I had stripped my features to only just above 30 features which I believe was the cause of consistent underperformance of my three models for identifying patient readmission.
+* The inclusion of more features would most likely be required since I had stripped my features to just slightly more than 30 features which I believe was the cause of the consistent underperformance of my three models for identifying patient readmission.
 Maybe additional data such as family history  may need to be included to a dataset such as this.
-In a lot of medical cases, family history seems to play a major role in diagnosing patients especially with heredity diseases, such as Type 2 diabetes in this case.
-Maybe predictable of me, but given the current COVID pandemic, I’d be interested in exploring how this past 2 years have affected readmission rates.
+In a lot of medical cases, family history seems to play a major role in diagnosing patients especially with heredity diseases, such as Type 2 diabetes in this case. * A predicatble as this may be, but given the current COVID pandemic, I’d be interested in exploring how this past 2 years have affected readmission rates.

 ## References